Sights & Attractions in Hohe Tauern National Park Holiday Region

 The Samplhaus in Bramberg has actually existed since about the year 1500 and, for the most part, is still in its original condition.
 The harmonious and authentic interior of the house was renovated with painstaking care, its rustic rooms now used for special events including exhibitions and seminars.

-In front of the house is a beautifully tended garden, where, amongst other things, vegetables are grown for sale at the weekly market held at the Samplhaus.
+In front of the house is a beautifully tended garden.
 Visitors can also view a traditional Pinzgau hay barn, a wind harp and a religious way-side altar.

 Historic Hochfeld Mine